-Scientists discover feathered dinosaur tail preserved in amber!
+Scientists discover feathered dinosaur tail in amber!

 A feathery tail once belonging to a dinosaur has been discovered perfectly preserved…